PR-Solution-EU/lib_mysqludf_astro/README.md

 # MySQL sun/moon astronomy functions

-This repository contains the source code for a [MySQL loadable function](https://dev.mysql.com/doc/extending-mysql/8.0/en/adding-loadable-function.html) library (previously called UDF - User Defined Functions), which provides some additonal SQL astrononmy functions to get sunrise, sunset, moon phase and others for a geographical location for a specified time.
+This repository contains the source code for a [MySQL loadable function](https://dev.mysql.com/doc/extending-mysql/8.0/en/adding-loadable-function.html) library (previously called UDF - User Defined Functions), which provides an additonal SQL astrononmy function to get astro sun and moon information for a given geographical location and time.

-This library is based on [ESP32-Astronomie](https://github.com/schreibfaul1/ESP32-Astronomie) implementation.
+The calculations are based on an adaptation of the C++ Astronomy class from [ESP32-Astronomie](https://github.com/schreibfaul1/ESP32-Astronomie).

 If you like **lib_mysqludf_astro** give it a star or fork it: